saylesss88/nix-book/src/nix/hardening_NixOS.md

 Then you can either find apps through [FlatHub](https://flathub.org/en) or on the cmdline with `flatpak search <app>`.
-Flatpak is best used for GUI apps, some cli apps can be installed through it but not all.
+Flatpak is best used for GUI apps, some CLI apps can be installed through it but not all.

 - There is also [nix-flatpak](https://github.com/gmodena/nix-flatpak), which
   enables you to manage your flatpaks declaratively.

 - [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal) is GUI
   utility that enables you to review and modify permissions from your Flatpak apps.
+Many apps by default come with smart-card support, X11 & Wayland support, and more, disabling unnecessary permissions is recommended.

 - [Warehouse](https://flathub.org/en/apps/io.github.flattool.Warehouse) provides
   a simple UI to control complex Flatpak options, no cmdline required.

-Considering that your browser is likely the most vulnerable piece of your whole setup, it can be beneficial to install it with Flatpak, effectively sandboxing it.
-You may have to adjust some of the "portals", flatpaks way of accessing system resources.
+I have heard that it is not recommended to use Flatpak browsers because in order for flatpak to work it has to disable some of the built-in browser sandboxing which can reduce security.
+I haven't found any examples of Flatpak browsers being exposed but it's something to keep in mind.

 ---